No skills are necessary for these hilarious family Christmas games. In fact, the worse you are, the better this race-to-the-finish relay gets.

 CHRISTMAS EVE BONUS CHALLENGE: Roll a designated number of twelves using two dice (“midnights” welcoming Christmas Day) to move forward in the holiday relay.

-If you have any questions about our family’s Christmas Relay Challenge, let me know in the comments.
+If you have any questions about our family’s Christmas Relay Challenge or more family Christmas games to suggest, let me know in the comments.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”